-Pioneer phase managers were asked to provide information on the costs of activities listed as in the creation phase in Table 12 the below: identification of zones of ecological interest, identification of stakeholders, etc. The total costs of activities in the "creation" phase can thus be considered as a good approximation of the costs for the creation of an MPA.
+Pioneer phase managers were asked to provide information on the costs of activities in the creation phase: identification of zones of ecological interest, identification of stakeholders, etc. The total costs of activities in the "creation" phase can thus be considered as a good approximation of the costs for the creation of an MPA.
 They include the costs associated with project proposal, development of a legal framework for designation, development of a management plan, outreach to the local community and stakeholder groups, community, ecological and socio-economic research, management and enforcement training, and infrastructure (including buildings, equipment, and site delineation).